 - Statutory advertisements (protects against unknown creditors): £150 to £200 based on The London Gazette and one local newspaper.

 - Bankruptcy searches: £2 plus VAT per beneficiary.

 The following are likely to lead to additional costs, which will vary depending on the estate.
 We can provide an accurate quote once we have full information:

 - If there is no will.

 - If there are additional assets, such as shareholdings.

 - Dealing with the sale or transfer of any property.

 - Preparing tax returns for the period to the date of death.

 How long will this take?

 Estates which fall within the range above usually take 4 to 6 months.
-Obtaining the grant takes 2 to 4 weeks from when the application is submitted.
+Obtaining the grant takes a minimum of 8 weeks from when the application is submitted.
 Collecting the assets can take between 2 to 6 weeks.